TeknooSoftware/paypal-express/README.md

 License
 -------
-States is licensed under the MIT and GPL3+ Licenses - see the licenses folder for details
+This library is licensed under the MIT and GPL3+ Licenses - see the licenses folder for details

 Contribute :)
 -------------